 Like all the good things you have to do is to find a way to share that consistently.
 I mean you just showing up on the regular really moves the needle.
 Hmm.

 MW: And also, getting on the stage a little bit too.
 You know, you can submit an article to Mamma Mia online.
 If you are a good writer and you get a bigger audience there or like Sarah Rusbatch has done some ABC and other radio interviews, a lot of people listen to the radio.

 I’ve done radio before, as well.
 I had a Weekly Wellness session on our local radio station here in the country and people would come up to me in the street and go “Oh, you’re that person on that wellness segment.”
 You get in everybody’s ears, in their brains.

-Even though videos really popular people have busy lives, I can’t sit still and watch a video.
+Even though videos are really popular people have busy lives, and I can’t sit still and watch a video.